wilsonmar/wilsonmar.github.io/_posts/2017-05-09-selenium-setup.md

    <a target="_blank" href="http://sites.google.com/a/chromium.org/chromedriver/downloads">http://sites.google.com/a/chromium.org/chromedriver/downloads</a>

 0. Identify your version by clicking the three-dot icon at the upper-right, select Help, About Chrome.
 This would automatically update the browser to the latest version.
-Take a break becuase this takes several minutes.
+Take a break because this takes several minutes.
 0. Click "Relaunch" and wait until you see "Google Chrome is up to date".
 0. Notice "Version 79.0.3945.79" or whatever it is what you do this.